vicmon810/Info351/README.md

 - GPS: why we not using GPS in VR/AR systems
 - Inertial Measuring Unit(IMU): what is IMU? why this IMU so important?
 - Outside-in motion capture for HMD's: what is it?
-- inside-out tracking fir HMDs: what is the different outside-int motion capture ?
+- inside-out tracking for HMDs: what is the different outside-int motion capture ?

 ## WEEK_2(Aug/7 - Aug/21)